 However, getting there isn't easy.
-If you are just staring out, you aren't going to become an expert in day one.
+If you are just starting out, you aren't going to become an expert on day one.
 But if you follow some expert advice, your road to success will be much smoother.

-These is a compillation of somethings we wish we knew when starting out as new eLearning deisgner.
+This is a compilation of some things we wish we knew when starting out as a new eLearning designer.

 Here are the seven most useful tips: